cramsay/conifer/README.md

 If you want to have a quick play around, the top-level `shell.nix` file will source everything you need.
-You could start by looking at one example filter (and our scripts to implement it out-of-context with Vivado --- see the makefile) in the `synth/` folder.
+You could start by looking at one example filter (and our scripts to implement it out-of-context with Vivado) in the `synth/` folder.
 Make sure you have Vivado in your PATH and you have installed the [nix package manager](https://nixos.org/manual/nix/stable/#chap-installation).